 What Not to Say at an Intervention

 An intervention for drug or alcohol abuse can be a roller coaster of emotions for all those involved.
-It is often a drawn-out process, with family members and their addicted loved one speaking up about years or decades of pent up frustrations.
-We shouldn’t forget why we’re here – we’re here because we care enough about our addicted loved one that we are willing to draw a line in the sand.
+It is often a drawn-out process, with family members and their addicted loved ones speaking up about years or decades of pent-up frustrations.
+We shouldn’t forget why we’re here – we’re here because we care enough about our addicted loved ones that we are willing to draw a line in the sand.
 There are certain things you shouldn’t say during an intervention in order to encourage and not discourage your loved one.

 The following are the six things you shouldn’t say or do during an intervention.